obenkenobi/cypher-log/README.md

 # Cypher Log
-A passcode based encrypted note-taking app.
+A passcode based encrypted narchitecture. built on a microservice aarchitecture.

 ## Getting Started